Richard-Kovalcik/Kovalcik_Furi/README.md

 *A brief explanation of the main.c*

 I begin by creating 4  arrays for storing the number of pulses triggered, the converted data in radians, the time data, and the velocity data.
 I then create a packed struct for storing the data that I want to transmit over UDP.
 I then configure my IP adddress and the password of the desired router. **Make sure the port number is the same in this code and in the ros2 publisher** I then create a function for convertiong the gathered values into a velocity in radians per second.
 After this, I create 6 interrupt service routines that handle the data collection. **Make sure to add IRAM_ATTR to designate a memory location for storing the data**.
 In the setup I attact all of the interrupt routines to the rising edge of each pin.
 I initiate a wifi connection.
 In my main loop I print the data for debugging purposes and write the data over UDP using the Arduino UDP library.

 **data_processing**

+In this folder you will find 4 csv files that were used to calculate the fc and tc values.
+To get more csv files, use plotjuggler to import the .db3 test data and export the desired range as a csv.
+You will also find a data_processing.m file.
+This script imports the csv files, grabs and refines the desired data, plots the data, and calculates/tests the fc and tc values.

 **ros2**

+*Setup*
+Th

 **test_data**